w3c/did-test-suite/packages/jest-did-matcher/README.md

 ## Predicates design policy

 Since this is a matcher for testing, all of the predicates are stricter than standard definition.
-Followings are the list of design choices made.
+The following is the list of design choices made.

 - Following predicates checks whether the target is string or not, to not allow NaN and undefined as a value
   - toBeAsciiString